Team GB curlers record comfortable win

 In a controlled display, Britain led from the second end and never let up.

-Victory puts them second in the standings, with four wins from five games as they aim for a top-four finish and semi-final berth.
+Victory puts them third in the standings, with four wins from five games as they aim for a top-four finish and semi-final berth.

 Dodds and Mouat, who won the 2021 world title when playing for Scotland, face the unbeaten Italians at 12:05 GMT.